nickbrandt/GitLab/doc/ci/yaml/README.md

 | [`remote`](#includeremote)      | Include a file from a remote URL.
 Must be publicly accessible.    |
 | [`template`](#includetemplate)  | Include templates that are provided by GitLab.                    |

-`.gitlab-ci.yml` configuration included by all methods is evaluated at pipeline creation.
+The `.gitlab-ci.yml` file configuration included by all methods is evaluated when the pipeline is created.
 The configuration is a snapshot in time and persisted in the database.
-Any changes to referenced `.gitlab-ci.yml` configuration is not reflected in GitLab until the next pipeline is created.
+Any changes to the referenced `.gitlab-ci.yml` file configuration is not reflected in GitLab until the next pipeline is created.

 The files defined by `include` are:

-- Deep merged with those in `.gitlab-ci.yml`.
+- Deep merged with those in the `.gitlab-ci.yml` file.
-- Always evaluated first and merged with the content of `.gitlab-ci.yml`, regardless of the position of the `include` keyword.
+- Always evaluated first and merged with the content of the `.gitlab-ci.yml` file, regardless of the position of the `include` keyword.

 NOTE:
 Use merging to customize and override included CI/CD configurations with local configurations.
-Local configurations in `.gitlab-ci.yml` override included configurations.
+Local configurations in the `.gitlab-ci.yml` file override included configurations.

 #### Variables with `include` **(CORE ONLY)**